commandertaggart/jsosc/README.md

 `sendMessage(message, to)` sends the provided OSCMessage object to the list of clients provided.
 The `to` parameter is an array of client references as provided by the `connection` or `message` events (below), or may be excluded, to send the message to all connected clients.

-OSCServer is an object of type `EventEmitter`, for handling events.
+OSCServer is an object of type `EventEmitter`.
+Events are registered using `on(event, handler)`.

 #### Events
 * `connection` - triggered when a client connects to this server.
 Parameters: a client reference to the new client.
+If the `path` configuration property for this client's WebSocket connection is a RegExp, a second parameter is provided, which is the result array from matching that RegExp to the path portion of the incoming request's URL.
 * `disconnect` - triggered when a client connection is closed by either side.
 Parameters: a reference to the closed client.
 * `message` - triggered when a message is received from a client.
 Parameters: the message recieved, and a client reference to the sender.
 * `error` - triggered when an error occurs.
 Parameters: the error that occured, and a client reference to the client involved (if applicable).

+### Client References
+The object provided as the first parameter to all event handlers for OSCServer is a client reference.
+It can be used as a parameter to `OSCServer.sendMessage()` to send a message to a specific client or list of clients.
+For convenience, this reference has two methods: `close()` to close the connection, and `sendMessage(message)` to send a message directly to this client.

 ### Testing
 jsosc includes some unit tests written for use with [BusterJS](http://busterjs.org), and files for running some interactive tests in a [node-webkit](https://github.com/rogerwang/node-webkit) environment.
 These setups are in no way complete, comprehensive or well-built.
 Testing is one of my weak points.
 I accept pointers, suggestions, criticism and well-thought-out complaints.
 Thank you for your time and I hope this library is of use.